Virotherapy Clinical Trial for Pleural Mesothelioma Treatment

 Imagine this: a virus, genetically engineered to boost the immune system, turning mesothelioma tumors into cancer-fighting machines.
 It sounds like a page out of a science-fiction novel, but it’s the culmination of more than two decades of mesothelioma research.

-This type of immunogene therapy, also called virotherapy, is the subject of a Phase 3 clinical trial for patients diagnosed with malignant pleural mesothelioma.
+This type of immunogene therapy, also called virotherapy, is the subject of a new Phase 3 clinical trial for patients diagnosed with malignant pleural mesothelioma.
 The trial is specifically for those who have already tried and failed first-line chemotherapy treatment.

 Mesothelioma Hub spoke with Dr. Daniel H. Sterman, Director of the Multidisciplinary Pulmonary Oncology Program at New York University’s Langone Health, to learn more about the trial and process.
 Along with Dr. Steven M. Albelda, a researcher at the University of Pennsylvania Perelman School of Medicine, Sterman created and has studied this specific immunogene therapy for more than 20 years.